cguintob/BTL_humidity_code/README.md

 ### Miscellaneous/Housekeeping
 `README.md` --- Contains information about project and how to use programs
 `.gitignore.txt` --- Contains files that are not tracked by Git (includes backup version `.gitignore.txt~`)
-`.giattributes` --- Used for pushing files that are larger than the maximum allowed size for pushing
+`.gitattributes` --- Used for pushing files that are larger than the maximum allowed size for pushing

 ## USING `aht10.ino`
-`aht10.ino` must be opened outside the command line.
-The first section of code initializes the sensor to do the following:
+The first section of `aht10.ino1` initializes the sensor to do the following:
 1. Begin collecting data after 9600 ms
 2. Print > Starting up...
 3. Check to see if the sensor is running and, if not, delay the data collection by 5000 ms and print > Sensor not running.
 4. If running, set the cycle mode and print > AHT10 runnning.
+The second section of the program is an infinite loop that collects measurements indefinitely via the following:
+1. Define > humidity to be